Everything you need to know about mise en place, or your built-in culinary assistant.

 Here’s everything you need to know about mise en place and how to use it to your advantage, no matter what you’re cooking.

 Mise en place is an essential practice for success in the kitchen.
-While most home cooks tend to just dive into the cooking process, mise en place banks on a bit of preliminary organization to get dinner on the table in a way that’s faster, easier, tidier, and more delicious—it’s easier to focus on not overcooking a steak when you don’t have to run to the fridge or pantry for additional ingredients.
+While most home cooks tend to just dive into the cooking process, mise en place relies on a bit of preliminary organization to get dinner on the table in a way that’s faster, easier, tidier, and more delicious—it’s easier to focus on not overcooking a steak when you don’t have to run to the fridge or pantry for additional ingredients.

 This process requires preparing and organizing all ingredients and cooking supplies before you begin to cook, often in small bowls or receptacles for easy addition to the dish.